ProlificsPanther/PantherWebDebugger/README.md

    Ability to introspect values of variable/fields.

 ####  JPL Module Window
-   In this window you will be able to see the name of the JPL file that us executing.
+   In this window, you will be able to see the name of the JPL file that us executing.
 When breakpoints are set, you can navigate to this window and check to see which JPL file is being executed.

 ####  Buttons

 ##### Play (Continue to next break point)
    As the name indicates this button helps us continue to the next breakpoint.

-   *   For example, if we have set 3 breakpoints, once we start debugging, it will stop at the 1st breakpoint; if we want to inspect the JPL line by line, select the step in button (2nd from Left) OR use the Play button to continue to the next break  point ignoring the remaining JPL code.
+   *   For example, if we have set 3 breakpoints, once we start debugging, it will stop at the 1st breakpoint; if we want to inspect the JPL line by line, select the step in button (2nd from Left) OR use the Play button to continue to the next breakpoint ignoring the remaining JPL code.
    *   If only 1 breakpoint is set and when it stops at that breakpoint, if we choose Play, it takes us to the end of that JPL file, which specifies that we don’t have any further breakpoints set.

 ##### Step In (Continue to next event)